 A lot, actually!
 A rally is more of a relaxed event with emphasis on being a social get-together and a less competitive nature.
 A race is geared towards competing to win and usually that’s determined by who’s the quickest.
 The Mad Bastard Scooter Rally is an event that takes place on public roads and requires that all participants obey the law.
 There is no reward for going fast and taking risks.
 In fact, it’s more likely to get you disqualified.
 Okay, so this might be just our definition, but it’s important to realize that whatever it is, the Mad Bastard Scooter Rally is not a race.

 You don’t HAVE to do anything, but a certain percentage of MAD POINTS is allotted to the “Madness of the Rider” – these points could be the difference between 1st and 2nd place!
 And really, why wouldn’t you dress up?
 It’s all a part of the spirit of the rally!

 Do I have to raise money for the charity?

 Again, you don’t HAVE to do anything – a very small percentage of MAD POINTS is allotted to reaching a minimum amount of donations for our charity.
-The plan for MBSR2017 is the same as MBSR2015, we ask each rider to raise $200 in order to automatically receive the maximum allotment of MAD POINTS for this category.
+We have not made any final decision of commitments regarding fundraising for the 2019 rally.
+Stay tuned.

 Do I have to attend the rider meeting on Friday night?